gu-gridh/documentation/gridh-projects/saintsophia.md

 The documentation of the surfaces - consisting of 3d-models, orthophotos, topographical visualisaitons, and reflectance transformation imaging - was carried out in 2024 and 2025 by an international team; Gunnar Almevik, Jonathan Westin and Ashely Green (University of Gothenburg, Sweden), and Olexandr Ganshin, Sviatoslav Petryk, Oksana Kovalska, and Sergii Trofymchuk (National Conservation Area “St. Sophia of Kyiv”, Ukraine).

 ### Use of Artifical Intelligence
 Artifical intelligence (AI) was used to translate fields into english where only information in Ukrainian were available.
-This included translations of the inscriptions and comments about the inscriptions.
-AI was also used to add romanisation data to inscriptions written in non latin characters.
+This included Korniienko's translations and commentary.
+AI was also used to add romanisation data to inscriptions using non latin characters.

 ## Database and API documentation